telepath-php/docs/docs/usage/01-sending-messages.md

----
-sidebar_position: 1
----

 Sending Messages
 ================

-After you've instantiated your bot instance, you can use all the available methods documented in the [Telegram Bot API documentation](https://core.telegram.org/bots/api).
+After you have your bot instance, you can use all the available methods documented in the [Telegram Bot API documentation](https://core.telegram.org/bots/api).

-Use the `sendMessage` method to send a message:
+I. e. use the `sendMessage` method to send a message:
 ```php
 $bot->sendMessage($chatId, $text);
 ```